Now it is clear that Sweden will meet Finland and Linda Lampenius - who is predicted to win the whole contest - in the Eurovision final on Saturday.

 Eurovision legend Vicky Leandros opened the first semi-final in Vienna by singing "L'amour est bleu", which she performed for Luxembourg in 1967, together with a choir dressed in blue.

-During the evening, there was an interlude about Austria and Australia being mixed up (with "Austria" sung in several European languages, such as French and Spanish) - similar to last year's interlude, which poked fun at Switzerland and Sweden in the same way.
+During the evening, there was an interlude about Austria and Australia being mixed up - similar to last year's interlude, which poked fun at Switzerland and Sweden in the same way.

 Palestine protests

-Overall in the competition, Felicia's odds have fallen from seventh to tenth place, which she is not happy about.
+Overall, for the competition, Felicia has dropped in the odds from seventh to tenth place overall, which she is not happy about.

-The big favorite is Finland, with Finnish-Swedish violinist Linda Lampenius and singer Pete Parkkonen.
-They received loud applause for their "Liekinheitin", and Lampenius played the violin live - for which she received permission from the European Broadcasting Union (EBU).
+The big favourite, Finland, with Finnish-Swedish violinist Linda Lampenius and singer Pete Parkkonen, is the top pick in this year's field.
+They received huge applause in the semi-final for their "Liekinheitin" and Lampenius played the violin live - which had been authorised by the European Broadcasting Union (EBU).

 Since Israel's war in Gaza began, there has been massive criticism of the country's participation in Eurovision.
 This year, several countries, including Spain and Ireland, withdrew from the competition in protest.
 When Israeli artist Noam Bettan was about to perform his entry "Michelle," cries of "liberate Palestine" were heard inside the stadium.